aarnphm/morph/docs/content/VnVPlan/VnVPlan.md

 ### Tests for Functional Requirements

 This section outlines test cases for verifying the core functional requirements of morph as specified in the SRS.
 The tests are organized by major feature areas, with each test designed to validate specific user interactions and system behaviors.
+For detailed input data associated with each test case, refer to ([[VnVPlan/VnVPlan#6.2 Test Input Table]]).

 #### Planning and Suggestion Features